 How to Know If You Have Hail Damage

-Hail damage is an unfortunate reality for areas prone to hail storms.
+Hail damage is an unfortunate reality for areas prone to hail storms, like Northern Virginia.

-However, it may be difficult to understand how much a hail storm may have impacted your roof at first glance.
+However, at first glance, it may be difficult to understand how much a hail storm may have impacted your roof.

 What Affects the Amount of Damage?

-During a hail storm, there are a few factors that can escalate the damage done by falling hail.
+During a hail storm, a few factors can escalate the damage done by falling hail.

-In some cases, damage may be less intense if you benefit from tree cover, fences, or landscaping which can help to protect your home from hail.
+In some cases, damage may be less intense if you benefit from tree cover, fences, or landscaping, which can help protect your home from hail.